 The Building Energy Performance Standards (BEPS or Standards) were outlined in Title III of the Clean Energy DC Omnibus Act of 2018.
 The BEPS is a minimum threshold of energy performance that will be no lower than the local median ENERGY STAR score by property type (or equivalent metric).

 The standards were created to drive energy performance in existing buildings to help meet the energy and climate goals of the Sustainable DC plan — to reduce greenhouse gas emissions and energy consumption by 50% by 2032.
 This presentation will cover the basics of the BEPS and what they mean for the regulated building community.

 - Train Green Information Session (FREE training for CBEs!)

 The District of Columbia Sustainable Energy Utility (DCSEU) helps District residents, businesses, and institutions save energy and money through energy efficiency and renewable energy programs.
 Led by the Sustainable Energy Partnership and under contract to the Department of Energy & Environment (DOEE), the DCSEU is committed to environmental preservation, community engagement, and economic development.

 In this video, learn more about their many Train Green training and certification opportunities for CBEs and DC residents to learn specific green skills required for DCSEU subcontracts and more!

-Final Deadline: The absolute deadline to apply online is July 1, 2022, at 2:00 PM eastern, with no exceptions.
+The absolute deadline to apply online is December 2022, at 2:00 PM eastern, with no exceptions.
 Applications will only be accepted through the online application system listed in the Request for Applications (RFA) on DSLBD’s website.